-- All children to be given an exercise book / textbooks required for home learning to take home when notice of school closure given - Work to be loaded to Google classroom each day for pre-recorded lessons.
+- Timetable to be shared on Google classroom and expectation is lessons uploaded will follow the in school pattern. - All children to be given an exercise book / textbooks required for home learning to take home - Work to be loaded to Google classroom each evening.
 This will take the form of PowerPoints / slides etc., videos and planning.
-They will follow the school timetable as closely as possible. - Work will be marked each day and feedback given. - Collective worship to be uploaded onto google classroom - Teachers can deliver lessons from home but all live lessons must be recorded for safeguarding. - Remember to ensure that you are wearing professional dress for remote learning sessions and that you are working with a neutral background behind you.
-If working from home best endeavours are needed to ensure any dependants are not on the lessons and personal information is not given out. - One to one remote sessions must be discussed and approved by the Headteacher to assess any risks.
+They will follow the school timetable as closely as possible. - Work will be marked each day and feedback given. - Collective worship to be uploaded onto google classroom - Teachers can deliver lessons from home. - Remember to ensure that you are wearing professional dress for remote learning sessions and that you are working with a neutral background behind you.
+If working from home best endeavours are needed to ensure any dependants are not on the lessons and personal information are not given out - One to one remote sessions must be discussed and approved by the Headteacher to assess any risks.
 This could be required, to provide pastoral care or provide support for pupils with special educational needs and disabilities (SEND).
-Helpful solutions may involve including a parent or additional staff member on the call. - If emailing parents, please ensure that you use the BCD / CC option copying in the headteacher. - We must continue to follow the GDPR rules and keep personal information private and secure. - Ensure school class email accounts are used for all correspondence. - All emails received from parents should be answered during work hours via the school office email where this is not possible the headteacher must be BCD or CCD in to the email. - Any concerns or complaints must be shared with the Headteacher who will advise how to respond. - For safeguarding concerns see the safeguarding addendum attached to the Child Protection and Safeguarding Policy and relevant sections below.
+Helpful solutions may involve including a parent or additional staff member on the call. - If emailing parents, please ensure that you use the BCC option through the school office. - We must continue to follow the GDPR rules and keep personal information private and secure. - Ensure school class email accounts are used for all correspondence. - All emails received from parents should be answered during work hours via the school office email. - Any concerns or complaints must be shared with the Headteacher who will advise how to respond. - For safeguarding concerns see the safeguarding addendum attached to the Child Protection and Safeguarding Policy and relevant sections below.